storybookjs/addon-react-native-web/FAQ.md

 You could even use both addon-react-native-web and @storybook/react-native in the same project.
 For example you might want to use the web addon to share your ui with stakeholders and the native version to develop on (or whatever suits your needs).

-This addon will not take away from storybook/react-native and as the maintainer of both packages I am invested in both solutions.
+This addon will not take away from storybook/react-native and development on that package will continue.
 This new addon is intended to solve issues such as sharing being difficult and missing features like the docs addon.

 In the future I see potential for both projects to interact with each other in a similar way that storybook react-native-server does with react native storybook and so I believe there is potential for the two to benefit each other.